greyscriptdg/Neuronudge/README.md

 ---

-## 🧠 Idea Behind It

-Neuronudge is built for creators, thinkers, students, and professionals who want a **gentle reminder** to pause, reflect, or reset — in under 60 seconds a day.
-It pairs neuroscience-backed nudges with mood-friendly visuals to support small but impactful daily actions.
+## 💡 Why NeuroNudge?

+Neuronudge is designed to be the **gentlest app on your phone**.
+One swipe.
+One spark of insight.
+One small nudge toward a better day.

+It's not about being productive — it's about being intentional.

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
-Got a better animation idea, mood tracker, or card style?
-Feel free to fork and contribute.
+If you have ideas for new animations, nudge logic, or features — feel free to open an issue or PR.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for full details.
+Released under the **MIT License**.
+See [`LICENSE`](LICENSE) for more details.

 ---